 This is a residential neighborhood and it's important for safety and aesthetics, that yards and homes are maintained.
-However, we seem to have a continual issue with improper parking of large work type vehicles, trailers, as well as recreational items such as boats.
+However, we seem to have a continual issue with improper parking of large work type vehicles, trailers, as well as recreational vehicles.
 Besides needing to abide by the ACC Rules & Standards for GMOA, the City of Hayden can also ticket.

 In addition, vehicles which have been abandoned, wrecked, are unused and/or disabled or junk are prohibited within the subdivision.
 Let's not have the look of a salvage junk yard, affecting property values.
 If it is necessary to store an disabled vehicle, an acceptable place to do so is inside your garage or off-site.

-1. No recreational vehicles, boats, campers, or trucks larger than a standard pickup truck shall be parked or stored on a public right of way within Grouse Meadows.
+1. No boats, utility trailers, or trucks larger than a standard pickup truck shall be parked or stored on a public right of way within Grouse Meadows.

 2. Parking in the swale or on a lot’s front yard is prohibited.
 You can park vehicles on to the edge of the swale but no more than 1 foot.

 3. No commercial vehicles over 2 tons may be parked overnight in the Grouse Meadows subdivision.